OpenStickCommunity/GP2040-CE/docs/usage.md

 ## D-Pad Modes

-You can switch between the 3 modes for the D-Pad **while the controller is in use by pressing one of the following combinations:**
+You can switch between the 3 modes for the D-Pad **while the controller is in use by pressing one of the following default combinations:**

 * <hotkey v-bind:buttons='["S1", "S2", "Down"]'></hotkey> - D-Pad
 * <hotkey v-bind:buttons='["S1", "S2", "Left"]'></hotkey> - Emulate Left Analog stick